bee-keeper/aws-ansible-django-deployment/README.md

 ##Variable management and Ansible Vault

 Ansible Vault allows you to easily encrypt .yml files which you'll want to commit version control.
-The group_vars directory is a good place to organise your encrypted variable files.
+The vars directory is a good place to organise your encrypted variable files.

 `ansible-vault encrypt foo.yml bar.yml baz.yml #to encrypt existing files`